 d.
 In TCM philosophy, each organ is related to and can affect a particular body tissue...the lungs are associated with the skin, kidneys...bone and major joints like knees and shoulders, for stomach it is muscles, and the Liver has a direct effect on tendons.
 In response to Liver fire a gristle like quality and tightness develops through the tendons, down to the bone.
 Musculature when palpated has a steel cable like quality.
 It can escalate to acute long term pain non-responsive to massage, stretching and joint manipulation.
 Responsive topically to Gua Sha (minutes), TCM internal health herbal remedy (weeks) and dietary change to detox liver/digestion (months).
 Most noticeable in the upperback and shoulders.

 e.
 Right Sided Mechanism of SRLS - Proximal block at the Sacro-Illiac Joint due to dysfunction from Lumbro-Sacral injury and rigidity through the Pelvis due to gait and scoliosis strains caused by a short right leg.
-Causing thickening and tightening down the backline of the right lower limb from Gluteal musculature to the Plantar Fascia.
-Having a similar effect to that described above by the Left Sided Mechanism above.
-Note this right sided condition is more concerning as integrity of the spine may be compromised.
-If it has resulted in catastrophic disk bulge injury, treatment can be prolonged and may not be totally effective.
+Generating a thickening and tightening down the backline of the right lower limb from Gluteal musculature to the Plantar Fascia.
+Having a similar effect to that described above by the Left Sided Mechanism.
+Note this right sided condition is less common than the Left Sided Mechanism yet it is more concerning as integrity of the spine may be compromised.

 g.
 Pelvic and Lumbro-Sacral block from soft tissue strain blocking energetic flow through the spine upwards through the Thoracic and Cervical vertebrae restricting mobility particularly in the Transverse plane.